mojsony/api-descriptions/common/common-guide.md

 |`combination-required` | Parameter must be used with other parameters that were not supplied |

 ### 440 - Business problem
-Business problems may be returned for request with verbs that affesct state (POST, PUT, PATCH, DELETE) in situations when request is formally valid, business rule or policy does not allow processing and none of the standard HTTP status codes explaines the situation well enough.
+Business problems may be returned for request with verbs that affect state (POST, PUT, PATCH, DELETE) in situations when request is formally valid, business rule or policy does not allow processing and none of the standard HTTP status codes explaines the situation well enough.

 Each problem is uniquely identified by stable literal and numeric code that is used to map to backend system implementations.
 APIs document their domain specific problems in a `Problems` page of their documentation.
 In documentation for specific API request, when 440 response is possible, documentation lists possible problems.